Who We Are

 Charanga takes your privacy very seriously and will never disclose, share or sell your data without your consent; unless required to do so by law.
 We only retain your data for as long as is necessary and for the purpose(s) specified in this notice.
 Where you have consented to us providing you with promotional offers and marketing, you are free to withdraw this consent at any time.

-The purposes and reasons for processing your personal data are detailed below:
+The purposes and reasons for processing your personal data

 - We collect your personal data in the performance of a contract to provide a digital music teaching and learning service, to ensure that orders are completed and that you are able make the most out of the service